alfondotnet/gdocsorganizer/README.md

 This is a task I did for a job interview, basically reads an iCAL feed and creates a layout using Bootstrap with a couple of calculations.

-The template system is really basic and straightforward, but I am sure it can help some people by providing real-world example of using iCAL python library.
+The template system is really basic and straightforward, but I am sure it can help some people by providing real-world example of using _icalendar_ python library. with some _Wheezy_ love.

 Usage example: